ximenesyuri/ximenesyuri.com/content/libs/app/components/rendering.md

 # Review

 Recall that the `app` component system is composed by _components_ which are entities of type `COMPONENT`.
 They are functions decorated with `@component` that receive arguments and return _jinja strings_, i.e, instances of `Jinja`.
 A component may have special variables, as `__depends_on__`.

-# Free Variables

-The _jinja strings_ follows the {jinja2} syntax and can contains certain _jinja vars_.
-When a _jinja var_ is in the _jinja string_ which returned by a function, it typically corresponds to one of the following cases:

-1. it is component argument;
-2. it is a local variable defined in the body of the component;
-3. it is another component listed in the `__depends_on__` argument.

-A _jinja var_  variables of the component are called _free jinja vars_.

 # Rendering